open-telemetry/opentelemetry-specification/specification/api-tracing.md

 The Span interface MUST provide:
 - An API to record a single `Link` where the `Link` properties are passed as arguments.
 This MAY be called `AddLink`.
-- An API to record a single lazily initialized `Link`.
-This can be implemented by providing a `Link` interface or a concrete `Link` definition and a `LinkFormatter`.
-If the language supports overloads then this MAY be called `AddLink` otherwise `AddLazyLink` MAY be consider.
+- An API to record a single `Link` whose attributes are lazily accessed.
+If the language supports overloads then this SHOULD be called `AddLink` otherwise `AddLazyLink` MAY be considered.
+A lazy `Link` SHOULD be implemented in a way that is as memory efficient as possible for a given language.
+Possible implementations include providing a `Link` interface, a concrete `Link` definition, or a function that returns a `Link` instance.
+When providing a function that returns a `Link` it SHOULD be named `LinkFormatter`.

 Links SHOULD preserve the order in which they're set.